garpixcms/garpix_page/backend/garpix_page/README.rst

 Components
 ----------

 It is possible to compose a page from components.
-You can do this in the same way as creating.
+You can do this in the same way as creating pages.

+Models

 .. code-block:: python

-    # app/models/component.py
+    # app/models/components.py
     from django.db import models

     from garpix_page.models import BaseComponent